 Subject to applicable law, you may copyright work that you develop or acquire under an award.
 In accordance with 2 CFR § 200.315(b), NEH reserves a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work for federal purposes, and to authorize others to do so.
-NEH has typically exercised this right in consultation with recipients to publish excerpts of grant products in Humanities magazine or on its website.
+This includes the right to require recipients and subrecipients to make such works available according to the agency Public Access Policy.